google/rekall/docs/Manual/Plugins/Windows/Win32_GUI/WinEventHooks.md

     * Default: ', proc_regex: 'A regex to select a process by name. (type: RegEx)

+    ', verbosity: 'An integer reflecting the amount of desired output: 0 = quiet, 10 = noisy. (type: IntParser)

-    ', win32k_profile: Force this profile to be used for Win32k.}
+    * Default: 1', win32k_profile: Force this profile to be used for Win32k.}
 class_name: WinEventHooks
 epydoc: rekall.plugins.windows.gui.userhandles.WinEventHooks-class.html
 layout: plugin